wp-plugins/tvshowtime-countdown/readme.txt

 Please leave message for questions, supports or new features on next version here:<br />
 http://support.tozelabs.com

-This plugin is kindly (and freely) provided by TVShow Time
+This plugin is kindly (and freely) provided by TVShowTime

 == Installation ==